Consensys/doc.goquorum/docs/Concepts/Consensus/IBFT.md

+---
+description: IBFT Consensus Overview
+---

 # IBFT Consensus Overview

 ## Introduction

 Istanbul Byzantine Fault Tolerant (IBFT) consensus is inspired by Castro-Liskov 99 [paper](http://pmg.csail.mit.edu/papers/osdi99.pdf).

 IBFT inherits from the original PBFT by using a 3-phase consensus, `PRE-PREPARE`, `PREPARE` and `COMMIT`.
 The system can tolerate at most `F` faulty nodes in a `N` validator network, where `N = 3F + 1`.

 ## Implementation